Dhruba Bahadur Pradhan

 Dhruba Bahadur Pradhan is a Nepali politician belonging to Rastriya Prajatantra Party.
 Pradhan had been the chief of Nepal Police during the Maoist's Insurgency.

 Pradhan is the current Vice president of Rastriya Prajatantra Party elected from the 2021 general convention of Rastriya Prajatantra Party.

 Police career

 Dhruba Bahadur Pradhan was appointed Inspector General of Police (IGP) in 1997 A.D., but was then replaced by his predecessor, Achyut Krishna Kharel, due to certain "political instabilities (Bam Dev Gautam)", before again becoming IGP.

 Political life

 Former IGP Dhruba Bahadur Pradhan, is currently Vice president of Rastriya Prajatantra Party.
-Pradhan was elected as the Vice president of Rastriya Prajatantra Party from Kamal Thapa Pannel.
+Pradhan was elected as the Vice president of Rastriya Prajatantra Party from the Kamal Thapa panel.